 Lower vitamin D3 levels predicted clinically significant depressive symptoms.
 There was some evidence that lower levels of depressive symptoms in Fall participants (vs. Winter and Spring) were explained by their higher levels of vitamin D3.

-These findings are consistent with other studies showing association between low levels of vitamin D and symptoms of depression.
-Noting that vitamin D supplementation is a low-cost, simple and low-risk intervention, the researchers recommended that the preventive value of D3 supplementation be tested.
+These findings are consistent with other studies showing association between low levels of vitamin D and symptoms of

 This new study adds to the growing evidence on the importance of vitamin D3 in human nutrition.
 Most adults need to be supplementing with 2,000 to 5,000 IU of vitamin D3 each day, depending on their sun exposure.